Ip Man (film series)

-Ip Man is a series of Hong Kong martial arts films based on the life events of the Wing Chun master of the same name.
-The progenitor of the series was Ip Man (2008), which was followed by two sequels – Ip Man 2 (2010), Ip Man 3 (2015), the spin-off Master Z: Ip Man Legacy (2018) and the final instalment Ip Man 4: The Finale (2019).
-All four main films were directed by Wilson Yip, written by Edmond Wong and produced by Raymond Wong.
-Ip Man, Ip Man 2, Ip Man 3, and Ip Man 4: The Finale star Donnie Yen.
+Ip Man is a series of Hong Kong martial arts films loosely based on the life events of the Wing Chun master of the same name.
+The progenitor of the series was Ip Man (2008), which was followed by three sequels: Ip Man 2 (2010), Ip Man 3 (2015), and Ip Man 4: The Finale (2019), as well as the spin-off Master Z: Ip Man Legacy (2018).
+All four main films were directed by Wilson Yip, written by Edmond Wong, produced by Raymond Wong, and starred Donnie Yen as the titular character.
 Mandarin Films released the first two films in Hong Kong, which earned more than $37 million with a budget of around $24.6 million.
+As of 2023, the four main films and the spin-off have grossed $426.2 million worldwide combined.

-Donnie Yen has mentioned each film has a unique theme, that the first Ip Man film was about "survival", Ip Man 2 focuses on "making a living and adaptation", while Ip Man 3 focuses on "life" itself.
+Donnie Yen has mentioned that each film has a unique theme: the first Ip Man film is about "survival", Ip Man 2 focuses on "making a living and adaptation", and Ip Man 3 focuses on "life" itself.
+The fourth film was originally announced to be the last film in the main series and concludes with the death of Ip Man; however a fifth film was announced in May 2023.